OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 Follow the [OpenNebula Repositories]({{% relref "opennebula_repository_configuration#repositories" %}}) guide and add software repositories for the OpenNebula edition you are going to deploy.

 ## Step 2.
-Add 3rd Party Repositories
+Add Third Party Repositories

 Not all OpenNebula dependencies are in base distribution repositories.
-On selected platforms below you need to enable 3rd party repositories by running the following commands under privileged user (`root`):
+On selected platforms below you need to enable third party repositories by running the following commands under privileged user (`root`):

 **AlmaLinux 8,9**